 For instance, without branding your business, you will find it challenging to design your website as well as plan an effective marketing strategy for it.
 Similarly, without creating a website for your business, your marketing strategy will struggle to meet the demands of digital advertising.

-If you want to be successful as a business follow the correct order of services for your company, that is branding, website creation and marketing.
+If you want to be successful as a business follow the correct order of services for your company, branding, website creation, and marketing.
 While you are at it, try to spend optimum time and efforts in making them a success because a halfhearted investment is the same as no investment at all.